harryjustussmit/IdlClQuat/doc/ListOfCommands.md

 *Given an order I and a lattice J, return (I:J)_L, that is, the lattice of elements x in the algebra such that xJ subseteq I.*

-# List of instrinsics in ./WkEqClasses.m:
+# List of instrinsics in WkEqClasses.m:
 --

 <pre>